dietercoopman/databasecomparer/README.md

 # This tools compares the schema of two databases

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This tool compares two database structures and gives you the possiblity to generate a sql file or synchronize the database structure from source to target.

 ## Installation